GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 [Development Basics][doc-dev-basics]
 : Introduces the extension development workflow by creating a _Hello, Extensions_ example.
 It walks through loading the extension during development, locating logs and errors, choosing a project structure, and using Typescript.

-## Step-by-step extension tutorials {: #tutorial }
+## Extension tutorials {: #tutorial }

 [Reading time][tut-reading-time]
 : It’s nice to know how much time we need to finish reading an article.
-Reading Time teaches you how to insert an element containing the estimated reading time on every extension documentation page.
+Reading time teaches you how to insert an element containing the estimated reading time on every extension documentation page.

-[Focus Mode][tut-focus-mode]
+[Focus mode][tut-focus-mode]
 : Removing extra clutter from a page allows our minds to concentrate on the most relevant information.
-Focus Mode demonstrates how to change the style of extension documentation pages and hides a few distracting elements.
+Focus mode demonstrates how to change the style of extension documentation pages and hides a few distracting elements.

-[Tabs Manager][tut-tabs-manager]
+[Tabs manager][tut-tabs-manager]
 : While researching extension development, you can end up with many documentation tabs across multiple windows.
 Tabs Manager organizes your Chrome extension and Chrome Web store documentation tabs.

 These tutorials not only teach you how to build real-world extensions but also strive to share development tips and best practices.
 In addition, using these extensions will improve your experience while reading the extension documentation.